AaronNZH/Boosting-Few-shot-3D-Point-Cloud-Segmentation-via-Query-Guided-Enhancement/README.md

 ## Installation
 - Install `python` --This repo is tested with `python 3.10`.
 - Install `pytorch` with CUDA -- This repo is tested with `torch 1.13.1`, `CUDA 11.7`.
-It may work with newer versions, but that is not gauranteed.
+It may work with newer versions, but that is not guaranteed.
 	```
 	conda install pytorch==1.13.1 pytorch-cuda=11.7 -c pytorch -c nvidia
 	```